 To access Requisition and Applicant Preferences, go to.

 |Requisition Preferences - Manage||

-Grants ability to access and manage Requisition Preferences.
+Grants ability to access and manage Requisition and Applicant Preferences.
 This permission cannot be constrained.

 Note: Users with the Requisition: Manage permission will not be affected by Field Level Access settings.